georgelee1/Upload.js/README.md

 **&#x2713; &#x21E1; &#x2718; !**

-These can be changed to make the widget look a little nicer to use icons from either [font-awesome](http://fortawesome.github.io/Font-Awesome/) or [glyphicons](http://glyphicons.com/).
+These can be changed to make the widget look a little nicer by using icons from either [font-awesome](http://fortawesome.github.io/Font-Awesome/) or [glyphicons](http://glyphicons.com/).
 Simply add the appropriate css class to the `div` element.
 Checkout the [demo](#demo) to see these in action.

 **font awesome**
 ```html